google/syzkaller/docs/extending_syzkaller.md

 This file is mainly responsible for executing the syscalls programs, and managing the threads in which the programs run.
 It also contains the `init_os` function which is responsible for mapping a virtual address space for the calling process, and “execute_syscall” which is responsible for executing system calls for a particular OS kernel. `init_os`and `execute_syscall` are implemented in files in which their names follow a pattern `executor_os_name.h` where os_name can be linux, fuschia, windows, karos, etc.

-`executor_os_name.h` also contains functions related to that operating system such as functions that allow it to gather coverage information, detect bitness, etc. (Example: [executor_linux.h] (executor/executor_linux.h) ).
+`executor_os_name.h` also contains functions related to that operating system such as functions that allow it to gather coverage information, detect bitness, etc. (Example: [executor_linux.h](https://github.com/google/syzkaller/blob/master/executor/executor_linux.h) ).

 The intended function will be called according to the target as defined by the macros in the “executor.cc” file.